NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

     ***Next Focus:** Implementing the actual validation rules within each validator `Impl` struct.
     *   **Update (Current):** `ProposalValidatorImpl` has been significantly implemented with comprehensive unit tests.
 The core validation logic and unit tests for `PrepareValidatorImpl` are also now complete.
 The primary focus is now shifting to implementing `CommitValidatorImpl` and its unit tests.

+**Date: 2024-05-21 - `round_change_message_validator_tests.rs` Passing**
+    ***Build Status:** The `neura_qbft_core` crate compiles with numerous warnings (mostly unused code), but all tests within `validation::tests::commit_validator_tests.rs` and `validation::tests::round_change_message_validator_tests.rs` are now passing.
+    *   **Validation Module:**
+        *   All core validation logic for Proposal, Prepare, Commit, and RoundChange messages is implemented.
+        *   Extensive unit tests for CommitValidator and RoundChangeMessageValidator have been debugged and are now passing.
+This involved fixing issues related to:
+            *   Incorrect error variants being returned or asserted.
+            *   Panics during test setup (e.g., premature validation in constructors).
+            *   Missing parent headers in mock state causing panics during proposer calculation.
+            *   Incorrect proposer calculation logic used in tests compared to the mock implementation.
+            *   Mistakes in wrapping inner validation errors (e.g., Proposal/Prepare errors within RoundChange validation).
+            *   Mismatches between expected and actual error message strings in assertions.
+            *   Borrow checker errors related to test setup.
+    ***Current Focus:** All `neura_qbft_core` tests are passing.
+Next is to decide on addressing warnings or proceeding to state machine implementation.

 ## Next Steps

 **Continue Phase 2: Crate Scaffolding and Core Logic (`neura_qbft_core` crate)**